Dinner under the Helsinki sky: Dinner under the Helsinki sky Everywhere

 Inspired by the Helsinki-day event, the dinner under the Helsinki sky was organised again 8.8.2013.
 This time all residents could organize the dinner where ever they wanted, in the inner yards, nearest parks or for example on the sidewalk in front of their own house.
 The participants had to point out their dinner on a map in the event's web page and cover their tables with white tablecloths.
 The dinners were organized for example in one of the main parks in Helsinki, on a beach, and in the Teurastamo courtyard.
 The event was organized in co-operation with Helsingin Energia and Helsinki city's Department of Public works.

 Similar events have been organized around the world, for example, the Dîner en blanc, which has been arranged since 1988.
 The Dinner under the Helsinki sky is however more an unofficial and informal event where all the inhabitants can take part in.

-The next Dinner under the Helsinki sky is planned to take place during Helsinki-day on 12 June 2014 and the next Dinner under the Helsinki sky Everywhere is held in August 2014.
+The event has been repeated every year since, as advertised by the city's Helsinki Day event page as of 2024.